-Unsurprisingly, the patients that had been harmed after withdrawal of paroxetine reported "statistically significant deterioration in functioning at work, relationships, social activities and overall functioning."21
+Unsurprisingly, the patients that had been harmed after withdrawal of paroxetine reported "statistically significant deterioration in functioning at work, relationships, social activities and overall functioning."

 It is only in cold turkey trials I have seen such outcomes.
-According to the American Psychiatric Association's disease manual, DSM-5, major depression is present when the patient exhibits 5 or more of 9 symptoms that "cause clinically significant distress or impairment in social, occupa-
+According to the American Psychiatric Association's disease manual, DSM-5, major depression is present when the patient exhibits 5 or more of 9 symptoms that "cause clinically significant distress or impairment in social, occupational, or other important areas of functioning."
+Given how the disorder is defined, it makes no sense that drug trials avoid using these outcomes, which are far more important and relevant than a score on a rating scale.
+The reason is of course that the drug industry knows that their pills do not have positive effects on these essential outcomes.

-Since psychiatrists usually confuse withdrawal symptoms with relapse, it is not surprising that two textbooks claimed that if the drug is stopped too early, ^{16:276,17:661} it increases the risk of relapse, and one noted that at least 50% will relapse. ^{16:276}
+Since psychiatrists usually confuse withdrawal symptoms with relapse, it is not surprising that two textbooks claimed that if the drug is stopped too early,16:276,17:661 it increases the risk of relapse, and one noted that at least 50% will relapse.16:276

 The misconception leads to harmful advice about long-term treatment.
-A continuation phase of 6-12 months after remission is advised, ^{16:276,18:126} and the longer, the better, ^{16:276} e.g. by severe depression with imminent suicide risk. ^{18:126} This advice is deadly.
+A continuation phase of 6-12 months after remission is advised, 16:276,18:126 and the longer, the better, 16:276 e.g. by severe depression with imminent suicide risk.
+18:126 This advice is deadly.
 The drugs might push a patient in imminent danger of suicide over the edge.
-The same textbook claimed, with no references, that the preventative effect of psychotherapy is not so pronounced as that of drugs. ^{18:126} This false information is also lethal ^{7,272,381-385} because psychotherapy halves the risk of suicide.
-272
+The same textbook claimed, with no references, that the preventative effect of psychotherapy is not so pronounced as that of drugs.
+18:126 This false information is also lethal7,272, 381,382,384,385 because psychotherapy halves the risk of suicide.

-If a patient has had two depressions within 5 years, the doctor should consider continuing with the drug for an extra year; if three depressions, for 5-10 years or lifelong. ^{18:127} If onset after 50-60 years of age, the treatment should be lifelong because the risk of recurrence is almost 100%.
+If a patient has had two depressions within 5 years, the doctor should consider continuing with the drug for an extra year; if three depressions, for 5-10 years or lifelong.18:127 If onset after 50-60 years of age, the treatment should be lifelong because the risk of recurrence is almost 100%.
 It was claimed that an excellent preventative antidepressant effect is achieved.
-This advice is also lethal because of the high death rate in elderly people given depression drugs. ^{7:310,447}
+This advice is also lethal because of the high death rate in elderly people given depression drugs.7:310,447

 The absurdities were endless.
-A third book recommended continuing with the drug for the same number of years as the number of depressive episodes. ^{17:360} Even if we imagine there was a drug that worked for depression and prevented new episodes, it would be bizarre.
+A third book recommended continuing with the drug for the same number of years as the number of depressive episodes.17:360 Even if we imagine there was a drug that worked for depression and prevented new episodes, it would be bizarre.
 The advice means that the poorer the effect, including no effect, the longer the patient should take the drug.
 If seven depressions, the patient would be "sentenced" to an additional seven years on the pill and be called treatment resistant as well.
 This gives connotations to criminal law.
 The more treatment resistant a criminal is, i.e. the more offences and jail sentences, the longer the last jail sentence will be.

-Some pages later, the same book claimed that the risk of relapse in bipolar is about 85% but only 35% when medically treated.
-This is also wrong.
+Some pages later, the same book claimed that the risk of relapse in bipolar is about 85% but only 35% when medically treated.17:377 This is also wrong.
 All maintenance studies are seriously flawed as they measure withdrawal effects in the placebo group, not relapse.

-It was claimed that quetiapine significantly reduces relapse of mania - which is unlikely to be true - and that such an effect has not been shown for other psychosis pills. ^{16:305} It is even more unlikely that one psychosis pill, and not all the others, should work.
+It was claimed that quetiapine significantly reduces relapse of mania - which is unlikely to be true - and that such an effect has not been shown for other psychosis pills.16:305 It is even more unlikely that one psychosis pill, and not all the others, should work.
 This is pain wrong.
-436